SamT123/CMEECoursework/Week2/Results/README.md

-# Repo for script outputs
+# Directory to be populated by script outputs